mui/material-ui/docs/data/base/components/number-input/number-input.md

 In other words, it's possible for `event.target.value` to contain out-of-range values or non-numerical characters.

-:::warning
+:::info
 When using the component, `onInputChange` can only be passed as a prop on the component.
 If you prefer to use `slotProps`, pass it as `slotProps.input.onChange` instead.
+Both ways–`onInputChange` and `slotProps.input.onChange`–work the same.
 :::

 ```jsx